Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 -   **Action:**
     -   We will introduce a new public method, `getAvailableCredentials(model: string)`, which will return an array of all credentials that are not currently rate-limited for the specified model.
     -   We will refactor the `markCredentialRateLimited` method to be more precise.
 It will now set the `isRateLimited` flag to `true` and use the `expiresAt` timestamp to determine when the credential should be used again.
+    -   The constructor will be updated to populate the new `projectId` field from the `GCP_SERVICE_ACCOUNT_` environment variables.

 #### **3.3. `src/auth.ts` - Streamlining the `AuthManager`**